LillestKittyK/PokeDataVis/README.md

 ## Thought process behind the data story

-Have you ever wondered about having a site i.e. just like Ash in the Pokemon having **Dexture** which gives all the info about the Pokemon?
+Have you ever wondered about having a site i.e. just like Ash in the Pokémon having a **Pokédex** which gives all the info about the Pokémon?

-- So, we thought of doing the same a place where you can get all info about the Pokemon.
+- So, we thought of doing the same - a place where you can get all info about the Pokémon.

-- Personal note: We would have loved something like this when We were younger(1-10 years).
+- Personal note: We would have loved something like this when we were younger!
-- We are not too old lol.
+- (We are not too old lol)

 ## Algorithms/libraries used to generate the visualization
 - SCSS